 4. The Property and Its Price is Too Good to Be True

+This is a biggy and is probably what most people get snagged on!
 If the rental rate is just too good to be true, it most likely is.
 If you see a rental home that is priced significantly lower than the average rental rate in your area, consider this as a warning sign that the deal is not legitimate.

 It’s important to do your own research when searching for a rental unit.
 As a tenant, you should be aware of the rent prices of comparable rental listings in the area of your choice.
 Prices should vary based on size, property type, and amenities.